 AI: Nuclear Power accelerated for AI data centers .
 RTZ #512

-...plants both old and new have roles to play in powering AI Scaling
+...plants both old and new, SMRs, plus US Navy Nuclear expertise, have roles to play in powering AI Scaling

 As I’ve discussed before, the leading LLM AI ‘Hyperscalers’ are accelerating their Power plans to include Nuclear plants for their next gen AI data centers in this AI Tech Wave.
 These are part of the new AI Table Stakes, where Power is a fast accelerating input.